Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Additional theoretical results

 \subsection{Some additional identifiability results}

 We provide another sufficient condition for certifying that some variable $x_k$ must be a parent of $x_i$ or $x_j$, even if $(x_k,x_i)$ and $(x_k,x_j)$ are both invisible, by utilizing visible non-edges.
-First, we have the following sufficient condition for non-parentships and non-edges. \begin{lemma} If
+First, we have the following sufficient condition for non-parent relations and non-edges. \begin{lemma} If the following equation holds: